 1. Assess Income Sources

-The first step in creating a budget is to identify all potential income sources.
-These may include membership fees, fundraising events, sponsorships, grants, university funding, and donations.
-Determine the expected income from each source to have a clear understanding of your available funds.
+Identify all potential income sources, such as membership fees, fundraising events, sponsorships, grants, university funding, and donations.
+Estimate the expected income from each source to understand your total available funds.

 2. Define Expenses